Muhammed-Gabdulkhay Kurbangaliev: Civil War

-In 1917, became active as a Bashkir public figure championing Bashkir community’s interests in the country undergoing dramatic political and social changes.
+In 1917, Muhammed Kurbangaliev became active as a Bashkir public figure championing Bashkir community’s interests in the country undergoing dramatic political and social changes.
 Promoted the foundation of Argayash National Okrug, a Bashkir ethnic administration region in the north of the present-day Chelyabinsk Oblast.
 Participated in the 1st and 2nd All-Bashkir Congress (Kurultay) in July and August 1917.
 Advocated an autonomous spiritual administration for Bashkortostan’s Muslim community; opposed to nationalizing land in any format.
 Together with his father, acted as the main opponent of Zeki Velidi Togan in the Bashkir national and liberation movement.
 Disagreed with Velidi when the latter took the Soviet side to preserve the Bashkir autonomy, and in the name of all Bashkirs announced support for Aleksandr Kolchak’s administration.

 Participated in the White movement, became one of the leader of Bashkir military units within Kolchak’s army.

 In the summer of 1919, he attempted to arrange a new All-Bashkir Congress in the city of Chelyabinsk, then retreated eastward together with Kolchak’s army.
 Entered into alliances with White Movement’s military leaders: Vladimir Kappel, Roman Ungern von Sternberg, Grigory Semyonov to protect Bashkirs’ interests.